Introduction

 word (rim) in a story book, the student uses letter-sound knowledge to sound

-out or decode the word—-perhaps letter by letter and then quickly.
+out or decode the word—-perhaps letter by letter (“Sound it out.”) and then

 In contrast, students who are not taught phonics in a systematic way, or who are not taught